nasa/cumulus/docs/deployment/components.md

 # Component-based Cumulus Deployment

-Cumulus is now released in a more modular architecture, which will allow users to pick and choose the individual components that they want to deploy.
+Cumulus is now released in a modular architecture, which will allow users to pick and choose the individual components that they want to deploy.
 These components will be made available as [Terraform modules](https://www.terraform.io/docs/modules/index.html).